dvlsadvc8/teach.todo.mvc/README.md

 STEP 1: Go to the repository in GitHub and click the Pull Requests tab.
 STEP 2: GitHub usually shows a banner: "Compare & pull request".
 Click it, or go to Pull Requests >New Pull Request.
 Notice it shows you what changed.
 STEP 3: Add a title and description and click "Create Pull Reqeust".

+CODE REVIEW AND MERGE PULL REQUEST

+STEP 1: Go to the Pull Request (PR) in GitHub, then the Files Changed tab.
+STEP 2: Browse the changes, leave comments.
+STEP 3: Click Review Changes and choose "Approve" or "Request Changes"

+MAKE CHANGES (OPTIONAL)

+If requested to make changes, you do it in your local branch (add-model).

+STEP 1: Update the code in the add-model branch.
+STEP 2: Commit with a message "fixed thing"
+STEP 3: Push the changes to the server.

+The PR updates automatically.

+APPROVAL

+STEP 1: Upon a approval, we click "Merge Pull Request" STEP 2: Delete the feature branch (add-model) if no longer needed.